Automated Privacy Information Annotation in Large Language Model Interactions: Introduction

-Previous research across different domains, including medical privacy \cite{medical1, medical2, medical3}, code privacy \cite{finding}, and employment information \cite{Multilingual, occupational}, primarily focuses on detecting privacy risks of revealing individuals' identities in anonymous online content or documents \cite{selfdisclosures, entity2, synthetic}.
+Previous research for privacy protection across different domains, including medical privacy \cite{medical1, medical2, medical3}, code privacy \cite{finding}, and employment information \cite{Multilingual, occupational}, primarily focuses on detecting privacy risks by identifying private entities that reveals personal identifiable information (PII) in anonymous online content or documents \cite{selfdisclosures, entity2, synthetic}.
 However, these scenarios differ significantly from privacy detection in LLM interactions.
-By authenticating identifiers, users pose queries to LLMs with their real names.
-It is important to detect privacy information related to the current users from these queries.
-If users disclose private information about unrelated third parties, such information will not be extracted since it does not constitute a harmful breach of privacy for the current user.
+By authenticating through user login, queries posed to LLMs are linked to a specific user's real identifier.
+It is important to detect privacy information related to the current user from queries.
+On the other hand, if users disclose private information about unrelated third parties, such information will not be extracted since it does not constitute a harmful breach of privacy for the current user.
 Additionally, many existing studies are constrained to a limited set of topics or categories \cite{ner1, anonymisation, categorylimit1, categorylimit2}.
-In contrast, privacy information in LLM interactions is much more diverse and cannot easily be classified into a limited set of predefined types.
+In contrast, privacy information in LLM interactions is much more diverse and cannot easily be classified into a limited set of types.